Yulee Growth: New Homes, Traffic & Commuting

 Those heading north to the Kings Bay, Georgia Navy base can also save a bit of time in daily routines by living in Yulee area vs. on Amelia Island.

 State Road 200/A1A

 The increases in traffic along the main A1A corridor between Interstate 95 and Amelia Island’s Shave Bridge has not gone unnoticed, especially by residents who have lived here for a few decades or a lifetime.
-Looking back twenty five years, from the I-95 exit heading east on A1A, one could have said “the coast is clear.”
-Back then, drivers could get off I-95, cruise along A1A and easily arrive on the island in 15 minutes or less.
+Looking back twenty five years, from the I-95 exit heading east on A1A, one could have said then“the coast is clear.”
+At that time, drivers could get off I-95, cruise along A1A through mostly rural landscape, and easily arrive on the island in 15 minutes or less.

 As a result of the area’s growth, including retail, residential, and tourism since the early 1990s, it’s a different experience now along this east/west route.
 Many new home developments and commercial projects have sprouted up over the years.
 Adding to traffic woes is a huge road construction project along State Road 200/A1A.
 (Read more about road construction further below and watch video about the future “Diverging Diamond Interchange” at I-95).

 Drawing traffic to the Yulee area is Nassau County’s largest shopping concentration where A1A intersects the Amelia Concourse and Chester Road.
 This is where big box retailers have located (including Target, Home Depot, Kohl’s, T.J.
 Maxx, Ross Dress For Less, and Jo-Ann Fabrics).
 Plus many other retailers like Ulta Beauty and franchise restaurants such as Panera Bread, Starbucks, Dunkin’ Donuts and Chili’s.
 This shopping district is also the location of the AMC Yulee 10-screen movie theatre and the second Publix location in Nassau County.